 The Council provides social care support and services for adults who are aged 18 - 65, with a learning disability or complex behaviours such as autism, or physical and sensory impairments on a long-term basis.
 In most instances these adults would be known to Social Care from birth.
-To support families and carers short term respite services can be provided to support unpaid carers due to the long term nature of the adults needs.
+To support families and carers short term respite services can be provided to support unpaid carers due to the long-term nature of the adults needs.

-The Council commission supported living, and shared lives placements to enable adults to be as independent as possible within a community setting.
+The Council commissions supported living, and shared lives placements to enable adults to be as independent as possible within a community setting.
 We will also seek to support people into employment opportunities wherever possible.